UnitTestBot/jacodb/README.md

 ### Bytecode loading

 Bytecode loading contains two steps:
-- retrieve information about classes from jars/build folders
+- retrieve information about class names from jars/build folders
-- classes from jars/build folders are processed (indexes, persist information etc)
+- read classes bytecode from jars/build folders and process it (persist information, setup features indexes etc)

 `JCDB` or `JcClasspath` instance returned just after first step is done.
 Final representation of classes is done on second step.
+It's possible that class information is changed between first and second step if files changed accordingly.

 For architecture and other technical information please visit [design page](./design.md)